Dig Deep: Rahsaan Roland Kirk – Domino – Mercury (1962)

 Melting Pot Radio Hour: Top Digs Of 2023

-{4-7-24: As you might have guessed, given the fact that I usually post up “Best Of” posts during the first week of the new year, 2024 hasn’t exactly gone according to plan…But the times they are a-changing, and I’m trying to ride some of this wild Eclipse energy into getting back into the swing of things…and that means a return of the “Melting Pot Radio Hour,” which of course has never once, ever, been only a single hour, in the very near future.}
+{8-11-24: As you might have guessed, given the fact that I usually post up “Best Of” posts during the first week of the new year, 2024 hasn’t exactly gone according to plan…But the times they are a-changing, and I’m trying to get back into the swing of things…and that means a return of the “Melting Pot Radio Hour,” which of course has never once, ever, been only a single hour, in the very near future.}

 Best Of 2023: Top 5 LPs

-{4-7-24: As you might have guessed, given the fact that I usually post up “Best Of” posts during the first week of the new year, 2024 hasn’t exactly gone according to plan…But the times they are a-changing, and I’m trying to ride some of this wild Eclipse energy into getting back into the swing of things…so, while there won’t be any 45s this year, I will break down why these 5 LPs made me oh so very happy last year, in the very near future.}
+{8-11-24: As you might have guessed, given the fact that I usually post up “Best Of” posts during the first week of the new year, 2024 hasn’t exactly gone according to plan…But the times they really are a-changing, and I’m trying to get back into the swing of things…so, while there won’t be any 45s this year, I will break down why these 5 LPs made me oh so very happy last year, in the very near future.}

 Dig Deep: The Orient Express – S/T – Mainstream (1969)